ikostan/pico/docs/README.md

 ## About

-Sphinx generate documentation in the preferred formats of your audience, including [HTML, LaTeX (for PDF), ePub, Texinfo, and more](https://www.sphinx-doc.org/en/master/index.html#).
+Sphinx generates documentation in the preferred formats of your audience, including [HTML, LaTeX (for PDF), ePub, Texinfo, and more](https://www.sphinx-doc.org/en/master/index.html#).

 ### Sphinx workflow